 Getting rid of my external drives is a nice step towards a more minimalistic life.
-Yes maybe sometimes I can’t get the file I need during a blackout, or having to wait a few minutes for something to download can be a bit irritating.
+Yes maybe sometimes I can’t get the file I need during a blackout, or having to wait a few minutes for a document to download can be a bit irritating.
 But having access to my data from all my devices and knowing my data is being stored somewhere that is secure and actually backed up (vs thrown around in my bag somewhere) makes it totally worth it.

 I don’t think I’m going back.